 - Under the URL box, click Verify if you own the website or Request approval to have the website’s owner approve it.

-After you associate your site with your account, the next step is to add a card or annotation directly on your videos.
+After you associate your site with your account, the next step is to add a card directly on your videos (you can add up to five).

 - Go to your Video Manager by clicking your account > Creator Studio > Video Manager.